NOTICE OF PRIVACY PRACTICES

 D. Right to Request Restrictions.

 You have the right to request a restriction on the health information we use or disclose about you for treatment, payment or health care operations.
-You may also ask that any part (or all) of your health information not be disclosed to family members or friends who may be involved in your care or for notification purposes as described in Section II(B)(2) of this Notice of Privacy Practices.
+You may also ask that any part (or all) of your health information not be disclosed to family members or friends who may be involved in your care.

 E. Right to Request Confidential Communications.